Korbank/harpcaller/doc/overview.rst

 --------------

-Python :mod:`harp` module is a client implementation of the protocol to talk to HarpCaller and to :program:`harpd` services (*note*: :program:`harpd` uses slightly different protocol).
+Python :mod:`harp` module is a client implementation of the protocol to talk to HarpCaller and to :manpage:`harpd(8)` services (*note*: :manpage:`harpd(8)` uses slightly different protocol).
 The primary use case for this interface was to allow issuing commands to servers from within a web application, but it should be equally convenient for other uses.

 Module documentation: :ref:`client-lib-api`